 3. Ensure structured learning

-The general consensus on education at any level is that a structured learning environment is beneficial to both faculty as well as students.
+The consensus on education at any level is that a structured learning environment is beneficial to both faculty as well as students.
 Structured learning models will help students better manage their time and meet their deadlines.

 Therefore, to ensure the full benefits of online learning to all parties involved, the learning structure should employ a range of collaboration methods that promote a personalized and efficient learning experience.